+- YCE iu Student Success and Support Program

-Limited progress has been made toward this goal - most of the work has been in the planning stages.
-In the first year of the grant, information was gathered about the content of such a program.
-We will begin to implement the plan in the 2017-18 academic year.
+G. Facilitate a Limited progress has been made toward this goal -

+substantial most of the work has been in the planning stages.

+professional In the first year of the grant, information was

+development gathered about the content of such a program.
+We

+program to support will begin to implement the plan in the 2017-18

+instructors in academic year.

+creating content

+modules that

+contextualize

+remedial content,

+are culturally

+responsive, and

+engage students in

+multiple modalities

+of learning.
+Targets:

+In Years 2 and 3,

+900 students will be

+taught by instructors

-who have
+who have received

-received professional
+professional

 development

+training, and 30

+instructors will

+participate in the

+professional

+development

+program.
+(BSSOT)

+L

-G. Facilitate The grant has been lightly supporting work already
+F I. Facilitate The grant has been lightly supporting work already

 partnerships with CTE underway before the grant began in the

 faculty to create development of CTE-contextualized course content

 developmental for our algebra, pre-algebra, elementary algebra,

-mathematics curriculum and intermediate algebra courses.
+mathematics and intermediate algebra courses.
 This content will

-designed specifically for also be adaptable for our accelerated mathematics
+curriculum designed also be adaptable for our accelerated mathematics

-CTE students courses.
+specifically for CTE courses.

-(pathways).
-Target: By
+students (pathways).

-Year 3, all developmental
+Target: By Year 3, all

+developmental

-mathematics will have a
+mathematics will have

-contextualized version
+a contextualized

-offered at least
+version offered at

-once.
-(BSSOT)
+least once.
+(BBSOT)